My Anxiety Story: Why I do What I Do

 I become hyperaware of the room — the tapping pen across the table, the smell of the coffee on the table, the back of my coworker’s head as he nods at the doctor’s advice — these are all beacons for my attention.

-Then, suddenly the room blurs out of focus.
+Then, suddenly, the room blurs out of focus.
 Blinking, I look down at the table.
 Hold yourself together!
 Tears threaten.
 I’m falling apart.
 My heart rate increases and the walls of the room start to close in.

 How am I going to handle life like this?

-Unable to sit in that conference room another minute, I awkwardly rise from the table and walk out with my head down.
+Unable to sit in that conference room for another minute, I awkwardly rise from the table and walk out with my head down.
 Shame reddens my face as I’m certain all eyes are on my back, judging what a mess I am.

 Then I’m out the door, making for the stairwell.
 When I get there, I begin running toward the exit.
-I’m running again.
-As if I could ever outrun anxiety.
+I’m running again as if I could ever outrun anxiety.

 I practically dove into my car and shoved the key into the ignition.
-Holding my hands at 10 and 2, I held my breath, turned the ignition and looked in my rear view mirror to pull out.
+Holding my hands at 10 and 2, I held my breath, turned the ignition, and looked in my rearview mirror to pull out.
 What I saw stopped me in my tracks.

 I saw myself.
-My neck was long and my face was pale.
+My neck was long, and my face was pale.

 It was that same haunted face of my father telling me about death for the first time when this whole rollercoaster started.
 I couldn’t live like this any longer because there was no way I could keep running with anxiety hanging over me, threatening my every move.